apache/parquet-format/README.md

 ## Checksumming
 Data pages can be individually checksummed.
 This allows disabling of checksums at the HDFS file level, to better support single row lookups.
+Data page checksums are calculated using the standard CRC32 algorithm on the compressed data of a page (not including the page header itself).

 ## Error recovery
 If the file metadata is corrupt, the file is lost.
 If the column metadata is corrupt,